umfy/sanguine-oasis/posts/8-equipment.md

 snippet: details
 ---

+## Offense
-## Weapons
+### Weapons

-Weapons deal different bonus damage on successful attack.
+Weapons deal bonus damage on successful attack.
 Other narrative aspects of weapons are their reach, weight or ability to conceal it.

+## Magical instruments

+Staffs, talismans, and music instruments can have certain spells assigned to them.
+This allows a caster to cast these spells without knowing the specific elemental domain.

+## Defense
-## Armor
+### Armor

-The armor is defined by it's bonus to defense roll.
+The armor gives bonus to defense roll.

+Heavy armor imposes disadvantage to some checks like agility or stealth.

 Some heavy armors allow player to get one more wound before dying - the armor gets destroyed instead of player taking a pernament consequence.